Ventricular Tachycardia (VT)

 Some experts use a cutoff rate of 100 beats/minute for ventricular tachycardia (VT).
 Repetitive ventricular rhythms at slower rates are called accelerated idioventricular rhythms or slow VT; they are usually benign and are not treated unless patients have hemodynamic symptoms.

 Most patients with VT have a significant heart disorder, particularly prior myocardial infarction or a cardiomyopathy.
-Electrolyte abnormalities (particularly hypokalemia or hypomagnesemia), acidemia, hypoxemia, and adverse drug effects contribute.
+Electrolyte abnormalities (particularly hypokalemia or hypomagnesemia), acidemia, hypoxemia, and adverse medication effects contribute (1).
 The long QT syndrome (congenital or acquired) is associated with a particular form of VT, torsades de pointes.

 Ventricular tachycardia may be monomorphic or polymorphic and nonsustained or sustained.